nortal/sonar-ansible-upgrade/README.md

     * sonar properties and rest of configuration (wrapper config) templates could be externalized.
     * more database options could be added.
 Only MySQL at the moment.
-    * requires integration with Atlassian Crowd as SSO provider